 Great Lakes & Waterfronts: Chicago to Toronto offers a balance of past and present, beginning with a tour in the Windy City to get your fill of deep-dish pizza, architectural wonders, and fine art.
 Continue your journey with days cruising Lake Huron, Lake Michigan, and more, exploring islands and indigenous culture.
 Plus, discover rock-and-roll Cleveland and see how Detroit is a phoenix rising above the ashes into a brand-new, bustling city.
 Your journey concludes with some time in diverse Toronto.
 Thanks to the small size of your ship, in many ports we’ll be able to dock right onshore, giving you easy access to your destination.
 This is almost exclusively how you will embark and disembark throughout most of your journey.
 However, please note that other ports may require anchoring offshore and tendering inland, which will require a certain level of agility.

 You'll have the chance to enjoy all of these incredible highlights while spending 9 nights aboard the 5-star Ocean Explorer, outfitted with all the latest amenities and plenty of small-ship charm.
-Relax by the infinity pool, attend fascinating onboard lectures by our Resident Lecturer, and dine on fine cuisine while taking in panoramic views of your surroundings.
+Attend fascinating onboard lectures by our Resident Lecturer, and dine on fine cuisine while taking in panoramic views of your surroundings.

 Say hello to the Windy City on this fantastic extension that lets you explore the delicious food, stunning architecture and even local music scene on a deep level.
 Dubbed "a city in a garden," you will have the opportunity to not only enjoy Chicago's modern locations, but also admire it's impressive outdoor spaces and design.
 You'll see the greenery nestled among the great works of architect Frank Lloyd Wright on an interactive tour, complete with Chicago-style lunch.
 Then, take the rest of your time to check out Millennium Park, the scenic Navy Pier, or even just to grab a slice of deep-dish pizza.
 Whatever you choose, your thirst for Chicago will be quenched.